brewAyW/brew/README.md

 This is not the offical Homebrew!
 OFFICAL:https://github.com/homebrew

-We're having a idea that a package manager should be portable.
+We're having a idea that a package manager should be portable and multi-user welcome.
 If you hava this idea too, try this!

 ## Few things to notice